bipinstha07/stock_prediction_Frontend/API_INTEGRATION.md

 1. After selecting a stock and viewing current data
 2. Configure prediction parameters (timeframe, news sentiment)
 3. Click "Get AI Prediction" to generate future forecasts
+4. The prediction API is called with current stock price and complete price history
+5. The complete price history allows for more accurate trend analysis and predictions
-4. The prediction API is called separately from the stock data API
+6. The prediction API is called separately from the stock data API

 ## Configuration